Training and Personal Development

 The training is highly interactive and discussion based and rolled out by trained GAA health and wellbeing tutors through the auspices of your local County Health & Wellbeing Committee.

 Participants receive individual participant booklets, a certificate of completion, while each club represented also receives a Club Health & Wellbeing manual, filled with useful resources and case-studies.
-See the Club HWO Training TAB at the top of this page.
+For more information click on the Healthy Club Officer TAB above

 The Dermot Earley Youth Leadership initiative involves an exciting partnership with NUIG and Fóroige, and aims to make available to young GAA members (15-18 years old) an evidence-based, accredited programme that stimulates and enhances their leadership qualities through active learning.

 Developed to honour the ideals and memory of Dermot Earley Snr, one of the GAA’s and the nation’s greatest leaders, participants who complete all three modules receive a FETAC Level 6 certificate from NUIG for their efforts.
 GAA tutors in participating counties are also recruited to guide the young people on their values-based journey of learning and achievement.
 Tutors receive valuable facilitation training from both NUIG and Foróige before embarking on their own journey in rolling out the programme in their county.
-For more details click on the Dermot Earley Youth Leadership initiative TAB above.
+For more details click on the DEYLI TAB above.

 SAOR training arms recipients with the skills necessary to carry out a Brief Intervention (BI).
 A BI is any intervention that involves the minimum amount of time to support a change in a particular type of behaviour.